 It is time to pivot yet again.

-While some businesses have been able to reduce the number of personnel in their building by encouraging employees to work remotely, many businesses still need employees in their facility.
+While some businesses have been able to reduce the number of personnel in their building by encouraging employees to work remotely, many businesses still need employees in their facilities.

 This means your frontline employees are now at an increased risk of infection.